 Excessive underarm sweat is more than a minor inconvenience.
 It’s a diagnosable medical condition known as axillary hyperhidrosis.
-When untreated, it controls every aspect of your life — what you wear, your social calendar and your career.
+When left untreated, hyperhidrosis can control every aspect of your life — from what you wear to your social calendar or your career.
 Basic treatments just don’t cut it when you have this condition.
 At a certain point, you start wondering how to stop underarm sweating permanently — or if that’s even possible at all.

 In this blog post, we’ll get to the bottom of whether or not you can stop underarm sweat for good.
 We’ll look at all axillary hyperhidrosis therapies and rank them in order of success rate, so you know exactly what works for the majority and what doesn’t.

-Because it’s impossible to know how a procedure or medication will affect you, it’s important to look at all of your options objectively and understand the facts.
+Because it’s impossible to know how a procedure or medication will affect you personally, it’s important to look at all of your options objectively and understand what's available.
+Here are 10 remedies that could help you stop excessive underarm sweat:

 It doesn’t take rocket science to figure out that regular undershirts suck at stopping sweat from staining your clothes.
 And they don’t prevent you from sweating permanently.